valentjn/vscode-ltex/README.md

 * `ltex.additionalRules.word2VecModel`: Optional path to a directory with rules of a word2vec language model.
   * Examples: `"/path/to/directory"`, `"C:\\path\\to\\directory"`; default: `null`

+* `ltex.performance.initialJavaHeapSize`: Initial size of the Java heap memory in megabytes (corresponds to Java's `-Xms` option, must be a positive integer).
+Decreasing this might decrease RAM usage of the Java process.
+Changes require reloading the Visual Studio Code window to take effect.
+  * Example: `64` (default)

+* `ltex.performance.maximumJavaHeapSize`: Maximum size of the Java heap memory in megabytes (corresponds to Java's `-Xmx` option, must be a positive integer).
+Decreasing this might decrease RAM usage of the Java process.
+If you set this too small, the Java process may exceed the heap size, in which case an `OutOfMemoryError` is thrown.
+Changes require reloading the Visual Studio Code window to take effect.
+  * Example: `512` (default)

+* `ltex.performance.sentenceCacheSize`: Size of the LanguageTool `ResultCache` in sentences (must be a positive integer).
+If only a small portion of the text changed (e.g., a single key press in the editor), LanguageTool uses the cache to avoid rechecking the complete text.
+LanguageTool internally splits the text into sentences, and sentences that have already been checked are skipped.
+Decreasing this might decrease RAM usage of the Java process.
+If you set this too small, checking time may increase significantly.
+Changes require reloading the Visual Studio Code window to take effect.
+  * Example: `2000` (default)

 ## Contributing

 Contributions welcome!
 This repository uses Git submodules.
 After cloning, be sure to run `git submodule update --init`.